How to choose your units

 - the credit point value (Bristol credits).

-We cannot provide a syllabus or teaching plan for units, and teaching timetables are not available until you arrive in Bristol.
+We cannot provide a syllabus or teaching plan for units, and teaching timetables are made available shortly before term starts.
 We will work with you to help you find units that can fit together, and will help you find alternative units if there are any clashes.

 Credit point value